 Digital course content must be accessible so that all learners have equal access to content at the same time.
 Learn more about accessibility at UAA.

 When creating new materials for your class, it is important to make them accessible from the beginning.
 You can accomplish this by learning to use software features to build a structure that is accessible to people using screen readers and other assistive technology.
 Designing with accessibility in mind allows you to provide usable material so that all students, regardless of ability or disability, can succeed.
-Use the Accessibility Checkers sheet to compare tools.
+Use the Accessibility Checkers document to compare tools and get information about how to use them.

 Best Practices

-• Ensure adequate color contrast and never use color alone for emphasis.
-Check out WebAIM's Contrast Checker to see if color contrast meets accessibility requirements
+- Ensure adequate color contrast and never use color alone for emphasis.
+Check out WebAIM’s Contrast Checker Bookmarklet to see if color contrast meets accessibility requirements

-• Ensure video content has accurate captions.
+- Ensure video content has accurate captions, and any visuals are described.
 All the videos you use in your course should have captions

 Accessibility Checker Tools